The Contract was passed by a unanimous vote of all members present.

 Download the Teacher Evaluation Handbook created by the District and the Association

 Download the Specialist Evaluation Handbook created by the District and the Association

 Download the New Teacher Evaluation Standards that have been put out by the State of Oregon

-Overall a teacher will be evaluated on professional practice, professional responsibilities, and student performance.
+Overall a teachers will be evaluated on professional practice, professional responsibilities, and student performance.
 Student performance must be a "significant" part of teacher evaluation